Aeliot-Tm/osticket-ai-spam-closer/README.md

 2. Check API URL is correct (for Custom provider)
 3. Ensure API Timeout is sufficient (increase if requests timeout)
 4. Verify model name is correct and available
+5. Check Temperature value is within range (0.0-2.0)
-5. Check system logs for API errors
+6. Check system logs for API errors
-6. Test API connection manually
+7. Test API connection manually

 ### Files are not processed